MichaelND/Rorschach/README.md

 >         We will need to store the root directory.
 Also, we would need to store
 >     the modification time and the last scan time.
 Then, we need to store the
 >     inode number and the file path.
 Our data structure will be an unordered
->	  set of structs, stored by inode.
+>	  map of structs, stored by inode.
 These structs store only the file path,
 >	  and modification time.
 For creations and  modifications, we expect O(1)
 >     search.
 For removals, we expect O(n) time to simply iterate through the
->     set and stat each element.
+>     map and stat each element.
 If the stat fails, then we know that it was
 >     removed.
 If it succeeds, then we can determine, based on the modification
 >     time, if the file was just created or modified.
 >         For storing rules, we will use separate lists for the create,